Aphids

 Description

-Adult: Soft, pear-shaped body with red eyes and tailpipe-like appendages called cornicles on the rear of the body.
+Adult: With soft, pear-shaped bodies and red eyes, adults have tailpipe-like appendages called cornicles on the rear of the body.
 Wingless adults are yellowish or greenish.
 The winged adult has a yellow-green abdomen, with a large dark patch on its back.
 It has a black head and thorax and is the same size as the wingless form.
 The oviparous (egg-laying) form is pinkish.

-Egg: Initially yellow or green and become shiny-black as they mature.
-Eggs measure about 0.02 inches (0.50 mm) long and 0.01 inches (0.25 mm) wide.
+Egg: Eggs are initially yellow or green, eggs become shiny-black as they mature.
+Eggs measure about 0.5 mm long and 0.25 mm wide.
 Eggs are usually deposited near buds of Prunus spp. trees.

-Nymph: Similar in shape and color to the wingless adult, but are smaller.
+Nymph: Though similar in shape and color to the wingless adult, nymphs are smaller.
 Nymphs that develop into winged adults may be pinkish.

 Potato Aphid